 Grants and scholarships

 The University and the Faculty of Humanities offer several scholarships for students of various research MA programmes who wish to either study or conduct (field) research abroad.
-Other grants can be found through the grantfinder of EP-Nuffic or Beursopener.
+Other grants can be found through the grantfinder of EP-Nuffic.

 If the research involves a stay abroad for a minimum period of 60 days students may want to apply for the Uhlenbeck scholarship programme which has been set up especially for research master and master students who are doing mandatory research abroad.
 The programme provides a (supplementary) scholarship for their stay.

 |Note: The 1 EC of this course is graded with a Fail/Pass and counts towards the total EC for the research project of the third semester.|

 At the end of the module, the student will have written a research proposal of 5 to 10 pages.
 This proposal should be discussed with the Leiden supervisor(s) and (if applicable) the local supervisor, after which it needs to be forwarded to the Board of Examiners for approval prior to the start of the research project.
 A copy of the proposal also needs to be handed in to the Student Advisor, Dr. Nicole A.N.M. van Os.